 The water heater will require two hundred and forty volts of electricity and it comes equipped with auto thermal protection to prevent the water heater from overloading or overheating.

-This tankless water heater is designed for whole-house use and should be able to easily handle producing large volumes of water, a big plus for any busy household.
+This best tankless water heater is designed for whole-house use and should be able to easily handle producing large volumes of water, a big plus for any busy household.

 Energy efficient, highly adjustable, and reasonably priced, this is a great buy for the homeowner on a budget who is looking to upgrade to a powerful tankless water heater.